ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ams/streamline.md

     ![Connect to device #center](images/start.png "Connect to the device")

 {{% notice Tip %}}
-Optionally, you can set a preferred location to store your captures using `Window` > `Preferences` > `Data Locations`.
+Optionally, you can set a preferred location to store your captures.
+To do so, go to `Window` > `Preferences` > `Data Locations`.
 New reports will be created in the topmost folder specified.
 {{% /notice %}}